alvov/audio-panner-demo/README.md

 Use input fields to change the orientation and position of the sound source and all the other sound source parameters.

-_This demo uses the sound from [www.bigsoundbank.com](http://www.bigsoundbank.com/sound-0948-tractor-and-shredder.html)._
+_This demo uses the sound made with Apple GarageBand on an iPhone._

 #`PannerNode`